preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/publishing-65/templates/index.rst

 Setup
 -------
-Using the options here you can create one or more Page Collections to be set up automatically when this template is used.
-There's also some settings available.
+Using the options here you set Publishing App settings and can create one or more Page Collections to be set up automatically when this template is used.

 .. image:: publishing-edit-setup-new.png